Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 ### Downloading Attachments

 It looks like the `Attachment`'s `storage_key` field doesn't actually have anything to do with encryption.
+When I first saw it, my thoughts were *"oh great, yet another layer of encryption"*, but after printing the value out you can see it's obviously not a key or encrypted data.

-Don't just take my word on it though, here's the `Debug` representation of an `Attachment`
+Don't just take my word on it though, here's the `Debug` representation of an `Attachment`:

 ```rust
 Attachment {